M7799g/M7799g/Installing-Go.md

 Download and run the installer found at http://golang.org/doc/install

-### OS X
+### macOS

 Download an install the darwin binary from https://golang.org/dl/

-You can also install go using the Homebrew package manager.
+You can also install Go using the Homebrew package manager.

 ### Linux